-Managing a project to implement Adobe Experience Manager (AEM) requires planning and understanding to ensure you are aware of the issues and (related) decisions that you need to make (both before and while implementing your project).
+Managing a project to implement Adobe Experience Manager (AEM) requires planning and understanding to ensure you are aware of the issues and (related) decisions that you must make, before and while implementing your project.

 To help you, the best practices consist of:

-An interactive checklist that allows you to track and monitor your progress with these best practices.
+An interactive checklist that lets you track and monitor your progress with these best practices.

-Documentation, based directly on the checklist, that details the:
+Documentation, based on the checklist, that details the:

 Further reference material to provide more details on specific areas.

 The Project Heartbeat worksheet provides a graphical overview of critical metrics for your project: